On solving basic equations over the semiring of functional digraphs: Solving basic equations on permutations

+\DEEP\ is in \NP.
+In fact, the number of nodes in the solution $X$ must be a divisor of $nq$.
+Hence, one can simply compute the products with $C_p$ of the disjoint cycles that make up $X$ (using the previous proposition, for example) and verify that $n$ copies of $C_q$ are obtained.
+All this can be clearly done in polynomial time in the size of $n, p$ and $q$.

+However, we are going to show that the problem can be solved in polynomial time in Theorem~\ref{th:deep}.
+Remark that this results is stronger than expected.
+Indeed, as we already said in the introduction, the generic case $AX=B$ is in \NP\ when the input is given in unary (\ie the size of a cycle $C_p$ is $p$).
+Even if this problem would have been proven in \P, this does not imply that \DEEP\ in \P, because the input of \DEEP\ are integers and hence it has logarithmic size (\ie a cycle $C_p$ is represented using $\log_2 p$ bits).

-\DEEP\ is clearly in \NP, however we are going to show that it can be solved in polylogarithmic time in Theorem~\ref{th:deep}.
-The proof of Theorem~\ref{th:deep} builds on the following characterization of the solutions of basic equations on the graphs of permutations.
+The proof of Theorem~\ref{th:deep} is based on the following characterization of the solutions of basic equations on the digraphs of permutations.
+In the sequel, we denote $\factors{p}=\set{p_1,\ldots,p_r}$ the set of primes appearing in the prime factor decomposition $p_1^{h_1}\cdot\ldots\cdot p_r^{h_r}$ of the integer $p$.